saksham-solanki/vizitor/content/blog/building-sustainable-future-visitor-management-system.md

 • Go paperless with digital visitor badges and pre-registration.

-waste, lower resource consumption, and promote a more sustainable workplace

 • Implement automatic check-out reminders to prevent wastage of resources.

 • Use reusable visitor badges made from sustainable materials.